Komatsu-T/t-test/README.md

 └── ...
 ```
 Each subfolder contains the complete set of code needed to run that simulation.
 For the detailed settings and procedures of each individual simulation, please refer to the "Simulation Details" section below.

+### Execution Environment / Usage
+The simulations in this repository were run on AWS EC2.
+The instance type used may differ from one simulation to another; details are provided in the "Simulation Details" section.
+The runtime environment, including dependent libraries, is standardized with Docker, so that the simulations run in an identical software environment regardless of the instance used.
+Since the specific execution steps vary from one simulation to another, please refer to the instructions for each individual simulation.